Skip Navigation

 Heroku gems

 Previous versions of Rails required you to add a gem to your project rails_12factor to enable static asset serving and logging on Heroku.
 If you are deploying a new application, this gem is not needed.
-If you are upgrading an existing application, you can remove this gem provided you have the appropriate configuration in your config/environments/production.rb file:
+If you are upgrading an existing application, you can remove this gem provided you have the apprpriate configuration in your config/environments/production.rb

 # config/environments/production.rb